Laser Periodontal Procedures

 - Anti-microbial rinses and antibiotic medications may be prescribed for you.
 Take any prescribed medications according to directions and continue taking until all meds are gone.

 - Reduce physical activity for several hours following surgery.

-- For the first 24 hour period immediately following surgery, take two (2) Advil or Motrin (Ibuprofen) every 4-6 hours even if you do not have any pain.
+- For the first 24-hour period immediately following surgery, take 800 mg of Advil or Motrin (Ibuprofen) every 8 hours even if you do not have any pain.

-- For the first 24 hour period immediately following surgery, stay on a liquid diet only.
+- For the first 24-hour period immediately following laser therapy stay on a liquid diet only.
 For the following 3-7 days after surgery, a soft diet is recommended.
-Try to eat soft but nutritious foods such as eggs, yogurt, cottage cheese, malts, ice cream, etc. Stay away from spicy and “chippy” foods.
+Try to eat soft but nutritious foods such as eggs, yogurt, cottage cheese, protein shakes, etc. Stay away from spicy, chewy and crispy foods.
 It is also important to maintain good fluid intake during this period.

 - Carefully avoid chewing food in the areas of the mouth where the laser has been used for at least one week following surgery.
 One of the most important results of laser surgery is the blood clots that form following surgery.
 It is extremely important not to dislodge the tiny blood clots that form in and around the gums.

 - Do not be alarmed with any color changes or appearance of tissues following laser therapy.
 Tissues can be gray, yellow, red, blue, purple, “stringy” and reflect normal response to laser treatments.